-The #lipstickismyvice collection includes 5 different finishes.
+I love lipstick and I love Ruby Rose.
+So when Urban Decay created 100 new lipsticks (initially) and got Ruby Rose to be the face of the collection, I. DIED.
+Well played Urban Decay, well played… The #lipstickismyvice collection includes 5 different finishes.
 They are Cream, Comfort Matte, Mega Matte, Metallized, Sheer and Sheer Shimmer.
-I picked up a comfort matte in the super vampy dark red shade ‘Disturbed’ and a Metallized one in a more nude shade called ‘Trance’.
+I have 2x super dark and vampy comfort mattes and a metallized one in a more nude shade.
 Here’s how they performed:

-Trance’ – I love this shade.
+I have the shade ‘Trance‘ from the Metallized collection.
 I’ve never been much for metallic finishes in lipsticks but this one is special.
-It has a pinky/mauve undertone to it and builds on the shade of my natural lip colour, adding a flattering metallic finish.
+It has a pinky/mauve undertone to it and builds on the shade of my natural lip colour, adding a flattering but subtle, metallic finish – not a crazy metallic finish like I’ve come to expect these days.
 The formula is also super easy to apply and quite long lasting that I use it almost every other day when I’m looking for something a little more extra than a nude lip.
-It is very comfortable as well as doesn’t require the use of a lip liner beforehand, or even a mirror for applying.
-I would love to try more of these metallized shades as I highly recommend this one.
+It is very comfortable as well as doesn’t require the use of a lip liner beforehand or even a mirror for applying.
+I would love to try more of these metallized shades as I really enjoyed this one.